“Is that an upside-down cross you’re wearing?”

 When this happens, all of us—of every gender, race, and species—are the victims.

-And we get what we have now: a world rife with people who’ve lost touch with their hearts.
-A world of people putting personal gain over the welfare of the whole.
+And we get what we have now: a world rife with people who’ve lost touch with their hearts, pursuing personal profit and short-term gain over the welfare of all.
+A world of suffering and destruction that’s imploding upon itself.
 A world of people who can’t cry.

 So I say, by all means, let’s play in the mud.
 Let’s climb trees.
 Let’s definitely set things on fire.
 And let’s wear our symbols of resistance with pride.